theantichris/WordPress-Plugin-Boilerplate/README.md

 # WordPress Plugin Framework

+## Composer

+I have created a Composer package of just the framework part of this project (no plugin boilerplate).
+If you don't use Composer you can also just drop the framework files from the package and drop them into your plugin.
+The files have been refactored and namespaced to work with any plugin.

+## Introduction

 This is an OOP framework for developing WordPress plugins.

 The main class uses the Singleton pattern to make sure that only one instance of the plugin is ever created.